Prince Harry, Meghan Markle expecting second child - RFI

 London (AFP)

-Britain's Prince Harry and his wife Meghan Markle are expecting their second child, their spokesman told British media in a Valentine's Day announcement on Sunday.
+Britain's Prince Harry and his wife Meghan Markle are expecting their second child, the couple revealed in a Valentine's Day announcement, the first senior royal due to be born outside Britain in 100 years.

-The couple released a black and white image of them under a tree, all smiles, with Markle, 39, showing signs of pregnancy.
+The couple released a black and white image of themselves under a tree, all smiles, with Markle holding her baby bump.

 "We can confirm that Archie is going to be a big brother," the spokesman said, referring to the couple's son.
 "The Duke and Duchess of Sussex are overjoyed to be expecting their second child."